conradmlee/adv-python-bikes/README.md

 # Advanced Python: Bike Sharing analysis using Dask
-Analysis of Bike Sharing dataset using Dask data structures and ecosystem (instead of Pandas).
+Analysis of Bike Sharing in Washington D.C. dataset using Dask data structures and ecosystem (instead of Pandas).

 ## Introduction
 The goal of this assignment is to predict the total count of bike rentals during each hour.
 This notebook explains how we can explore and prepare the data for model building.
 For this purpose, we have structured the project into the following steps:

 1. Data Summary
 2. Feature Engineering: Part I